-Allowances for Members and Substitute Members of the Planning Committee
+Allowances for Members and Substitute Members of the Planning Committee.

-These are non index linked allowances payable to Members and Substitute Members in respect of duties held with attending the Planning Committee (excluding the Chairman and Vice Chairman).
+These are non-index linked allowances payable to Members and Substitute Members in respect of duties held with attending the Planning Committee (excluding the Chairman and Vice Chairman).

-Appointed Members must be present at the site visit and attend the whole committee in order to claim the allowance.
-Appointed Substitute Members must be present at the site visit and attend the whole committee in order to claim £20 per meeting the allowance.
+Appointed Members must be present at the site visit and attend the whole committee in order to claim the allowance. £20 per meeting Appointed Substitute Members must be present at the site visit and attend the whole committee in order to claim the allowance. £20 per meeting